Tax Sale Information

 Barrie, ON L4M 1M1

-Or consult a lawyer licensed to practice in Ontario and in good standing with the Law Society of Upper Canada.
+Phone: 705-725-7232Or consult a lawyer licensed to practice in Ontario and in good standing with the Law Society of Upper Canada.

 Clearview does not provide access to view the property.

-Properties are sold AS IS.
+Properties are sold as is.
 Clearview does not make any representation as to the condition or size of the property.

-Properties are sold AS IS.
+Properties are sold as is.
 The purchaser is responsible for the removal of any debris, junk, etc. left at the property and any associated expense.

 Clearview does not guarantee vacant possession.
 Please contact a lawyer licensed to practice in Ontario and in good standing with the Law Society of Upper Canada.